Blood-Rooted

-Blood-Rooted is an album by Sepultura, released on June 3, 1997.
+Blood-Rooted is an album by Brazilian metal band Sepultura, released on June 3, 1997.
 It was a collection of unreleased tracks, B-sides, remixes, and live recordings.
-It was also the last officially recognised Sepultura album featuring original singer Max Cavalera, who left in December 1996 amid a dispute regarding the band's management.
+It was also the last officially recognised Sepultura album featuring original singer Max Cavalera, who left in December 1996 amid a management dispute.
 Cavalera was replaced by American singer Derrick Green in 1997.

 Tracks 1–6 and 11 are cover songs.

 Track listing

+All tracks by Sepultura except the covers.